-If you're trying to get pregnant, one of the first things you may want to know is when do you ovulate?
+Trying to get pregnant?
+One of the first things you’ll need to know is when do you ovulate?

-Knowing when you ovulate provides a very valuable piece of knowledge, because it can help you to get pregnant, sooner!
+Knowing when you ovulate provides a very valuable piece of knowledge, because it can help you to get pregnant, faster!

-If the egg gets fertilised, you are pregnant.
-If it is not fertilised within 12-24 hours, it will start to disintegrate.
+But if the egg is not fertilised within 12-24 hours, the egg will start to die.

 When Do You Ovulate?